 How to use Microsoft Teams with Webex

-Wish you knew how to use Microsoft Teams with Cisco Webex?
+Wish you knew how to use Microsoft Teams with Webex?
 Don’t worry.
 You will know how to soon enough.

 While some companies believe they need to choose between apps, many businesses would prefer the option to simply stick with both tools in the same environment.

-You may enjoy certain features on Cisco Webex, like Webex Calling, but enjoy the interactions with Microsoft 365 that Microsoft Teams offers.
+You may enjoy certain features on Webex, like Webex Calling, but enjoy the interactions with Microsoft 365 that Microsoft Teams offers.

 Ultimately, switching users from Cisco to Microsoft Teams (and vice versa) creates dissatisfaction and productivity gaps in your business.

 So, wouldn’t you rather avoid it?

-How to use Microsoft Teams if you’re also using Cisco Webex
+How to use Microsoft Teams if you’re also using Webex

-Figuring out how to use Microsoft Teams with Cisco Webex can be complicated.
+Figuring out how to use Microsoft Teams with Webex can be complicated.

 To begin to combat this, Cisco introduced integration between Webex and Microsoft 365.